otrv4/otrv4/otrv4.md

 If the message is version 4 and version 4 is not allowed, ignore this message.

+If the state is not `DAKE_IN_PROGRESS`, ignore this message.

-If `authstate` is NOT `AUTHSTATE_AWAITING_DRE_AUTH`:
+If the state is `DAKE_IN_PROGRESS`:

-* Ignore the message.
-This may cause the sender to be in an invalid `msgstate` equals `MSGSTATE_ENCRYPTED`.
-This can be detected as soon as the sender tries to send the next data message, it would not be possible for receiver to decrypt it.
-In this case, an OTR error message will be sent by receiver to the sender.

-Otherwise:

-* Verify that the user profile signature is valid.
+    * Verify that the profile signature is valid.
-* Verify that the user profile has not expired.
+    * Verify that the profile is not expired.
     * If the auth `sigma` is valid, decrypt the DRE message and verify:
       * that the point `X` received is on curve 448.
-  * that the DH public key `A` received is from the correct group.
+      * that the DH public key `A` is from the correct group.

-If everything verifies:
+    * If everything verifies:
       * Compute the ECDH shared secret `K_ecdh`.
       * Compute the DH shared secret `k_dh`.
       * Compute the mix key `mix_key`.
-* Transition `authstate` to `AUTHSTATE_NONE`.
-* Transition `msgstate` to `MSGSTATE_ENCRYPTED`.
       * Initialize the double ratcheting.

-#### Sending a plaintext message

-* Send the message as plaintext.
+      * Transition state to `ENCRYPTED_MESSAGES`.

-#### Sending an encrypted message
+#### Sending an encrypted data message

-If `msgstate` is `MSGSTATE_ENCRYPTED`:

-* Encrypt the message and send it as a Data Message.
+The `ENCRYPTED_MESSAGES` state is the only state where a participant is allowed to send encrypted data messages.

+If the state is `START` or `DAKE_IN_PROGRESS`, queue the message for encrypting and sending when the participant transitions to the `ENCRYPTED_MESSAGES` state.

+If the state is `FINISHED`, the participant must start another OTR conversation to send encrypted messages.

 #### Receiving a Data Message

-Check if the message version is allowed.
-Ignore this message if it's not.

-If `msgstate` is NOT `MSGSTATE_ENCRYPTED`:
+If the state is not `ENCRYPTED_MESSAGES`:
     * Inform the user that an unreadable encrypted message was received.
     * Reply with an Error Message.

 Otherwise:
+    * To validate the data message:
+        * Verify the MAC tag.
+        * Check if the message version is allowed.

-* Verify the information in the message.
+        * Verify that the instance tags are consistant with those used in the DAKE.
+        * Verify that the public ECDH key is on curve 448.
+        * Verify that the public DH key is from the correct group.
+    * If the message is not valid in any of the above steps, discard it and optionally pass along a warning to the user.
+    * Use the ratchet id and the message id to compute the corresponding decryption key.
+Try to decrypt the message.
+      * If the message cannot be decrypted and the IGNORE_UNREADABLE flag is not
+        set:
+        * Inform the user that an unreadable encrypted message was received.
+        * Reply with an Error Message.
+      * If the message cannot be decrypted and the IGNORE_UNREADABLE flag is set, ignore it instead of producing an error or a notification to the user.

-If the verification succeeds:
+      * If the message can be decrypted:

-* Decrypt the message and display the human-readable part (if it contains any) to the user.
+        * Display the human-readable part (if it contains any) to the user.
 SMP TLVs should be addressed according to the SMP state machine.
         * Rotate root, chain and mix keys as appropriate.
+        * If the received message contains a TLV type 1 (Disconnected) [3] forget all encryption keys for this correspondent and transition the state to `FINISHED`.
         * If you have not sent a message to this correspondent in some (configurable) time, send a "heartbeat" message.
-* If the received message contains a TLV type 1 (Disconnected) [3] forget all encryption keys for this correspondent and transition `msgstate` to `MSGSTATE_FINISHED`.

 #### Receiving an Error Message

+* Notify the user that an error has occurred.
 * Display the human-readable message to the user.
-* Notify the client that an error has occurred.
-* Transition `msgstate` to `MSGSTATE_PLAINTEXT` and `authstate` to `AUTHSTATE_NONE`

 (TODO: hmm, do we want to include internationalization here in some way?)

 #### User requests to end an OTR conversation

-* Follow the instructions from the same section in OTRv3 [3].
+Follow the instructions from the same section in OTRv3 [3].

 ## Socialist Millionaires Protocol (SMP)